KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_008_SimpleMeshes.md

 },
 ```

-In addition to the `"POSITION"` attribute, it has a `"NORMAL"` and a `"TEXCOORD_0"` attributes.
-These refer to the `accessor` objects that provide the vertex normals and texture coordinates, respectively, as described in the [Buffers, BufferViews, and Accessors](gltfTutorial_005_BuffersBufferViewsAccessors.md) section.
+In addition to the `"POSITION"` attribute, it has a `"NORMAL"` attribute.
+This refers to the `accessor` object that provides the vertex normals, as described in the [Buffers, BufferViews, and Accessors](gltfTutorial_005_BuffersBufferViewsAccessors.md) section.

 ## The rendered mesh instances